Connect with us

 Cytonn said that non-performing loans have increased in seven sectors: building and construction, trade, real estate, tourism, transport and communication, manufacturing and household sectors.

-This development is believed to cause anxiety to would-be new recruits in mortgage, with the end result being “low financial participation with fewer than 25,000 mortgages in the country.”
+This development is believed to cause anxiety to would-be recruits in the mortgage, with the result being “low financial participation with fewer than 25,000 mortgages in the country.”

 Cytonn’s report comes as the World Bank suggests the creation of a Kenya Mortgage Refinance Company that borrows from successful models such as Morocco and Malaysia that guarantee up to 70 per cent of mortgage loans.